 You should consider having an eye exam every year.
 Not only can it help with how well you can see, but it may also help detect issues, like glaucoma.

 If you need more help in deciding how to navigate these appointments, ask your doctor how to most efficiently and effectively schedule these visits.
 Checking off these items can help ensure that you stay as healthy as possible for all of the other to-dos on your calendar.

-And to learn how UnitedHealthcare Medicare plans are set up to help you access to the care you need, visit UHCMedicareHealthPlans.com.
+Learn how UnitedHealthcare Medicare plans are set up to help you access the care you need by visiting UHCMedicareHealthPlans.com.